Wisconsin Conservatory of Music: History

 Charles L. McIntosh was an industrialist who bought a controlling interest in J.I.
 Case Threshing Machine Co. in 1895.
 He became a director of Milwaukee Harvester Company in 1902 and moved to Milwaukee.
 There he bought the lot on Prospect Avenue, which was then Milwaukee's "Gold Coast" - where the elites built elaborate homes.
 He hired Horatio R. Wilson of Chicago to design his mansion.
 Wilson laid out a 3-story Neoclassical-styled building clad in red brick and trimmed in brownstone, with a monumental portico supported by four Corinthian columns.
 Wilson added quoins, a loggia wing, and a dentilated copper cornice.
 Inside is a mahogany staircase with a Tiffany-designed window on the landing, some parquet floors, ten fireplaces, a music room, and a billiard room.
 The floors were carefully constructed to absorb noise with layers of deafening quilts and two inches of mineral wool.
 The house was completed in 1904.

 McIntosh's widow Effie sold the mansion in 1921 to William Osbourne Goodrich and his wife Marie.
 William was the heir to Milwaukee's one linseed oil business.
 Marie was the oldest daughter of Frederick Pabst.
 William appreciated music and after he moved his family to the northern suburbs in 1932, he eventually leased the building to the Wisconsin College of Music, rent-free.

+Leadership

+In 1993, Joyce Altman was appointed President and CEO of the Wisconsin Conservatory of Music, a position she held until 2003.
+Altman had a long history with the institution, having attended as a student and later served as a faculty member in the 1970s, where she taught theory, composition, and ear training.
+During her decade-long tenure as executive, she successfully led a capital campaign to restore the conservatory's historic McIntosh-Goodrich Mansion home and stabilized its financial operations.
+During Altman's administration, composer and jazz musician F Gregory Holland served on the conservatory's Board of Trustees from 1996 to 2000.